Glossary hero image

 Resistant Starch

-1. Resistant Starch is a type of carbohydrate which resists digestion in the small intestine, acting as a prebiotic to feed beneficial gut bacteria.
+1. Resistant Starch is a type of carbohydrate that resists digestion in the small intestine and acts as a prebiotic, feeding beneficial gut bacteria.

 What Is Resistant Starch?

-Unlike regular starches that are quickly broken down into glucose, resistant starch "resists" digestion and reaches the large intestine intact.
-Here, it acts as a prebiotic, feeding beneficial gut bacteria and producing short-chain fatty acids (SCFAs) like butyrate to support colon health.
+Unlike regular starches, which are quickly broken down into glucose, resistant starch "resists" digestion and reaches the large intestine intact.
+Here, it acts as a prebiotic, feeding beneficial gut bacteria and producing short-chain fatty acids (SCFAs) like butyrate, which support colon health.

 There are four main types of resistant starch: